 PARISH NEWSLETTER The latest edition is available here.

-SUNDAY MORNING 10.00am MASS AT IMMACULATE HEART OF MARY CHURCH In order to ensure that all those coming to church can have a seat and be safely accommodated, there is a dedicated telephone ‘booking in’ system – the telephone number is 07388 814715 and you can contact this number Monday – Wednesday, 11am – 6pm.
+In order to ensure that all those coming to any of our three churches for the Saturday Vigil or Sunday morning Masses can have a seat and be safely accommodated, there is a dedicated telephone ‘booking in’ system – the telephone number is 07388 814715 and you can contact this number Monday – Wednesday, 11am – 6pm.
 Please note this number does not accept text messaging and there is no facility to leave a message.

-For those who have booked-in and are attending Mass, the church will be opened half an hour before the published Mass time.
+For those who have booked-in and are attending Mass, the church will open half an hour before the published Mass time.

-You will also see a poster on display with Immaculate Heart’s QR code which can be scanned using the NHS COVID-19 app if you have downloaded it onto your mobile phone.
-Please feel free to scan this code but note contact details will also still be requested, manually noted and safely stored for 21 days.
+There is also a poster on display with the church’s QR code which can be scanned using the NHS COVID-19 app if you have downloaded it onto your mobile phone.
+Contact details will also still be requested, manually noted and safely stored for 21 days.

 N.B.
 Until further notice, the obligation for the faithful to attend Mass on a Sunday or Holyday of Obligation is suspended.

 Please note from Sunday 11 July there will no longer be recorded Mass available on our Parish YouTube channel.
 Masses broadcast from other locations can be viewed via the diocesan website www.rcdhn.org.uk or www.churchservices.tv